Religious Studies & Philosophy

 - Problem solving: Philosophy and Ethics focuses upon discovering, analysing and solving problems especially dealing with current ethical issues or finding solutions to philosophical questions.

-- Time management and ability to work to deadlines: These are very important within Philosophy and Ethics.
+- Time management and ability to work to deadlines: These are very important within Religious Studies.
 The course can be very demanding so you must organise your time sufficiently in order to cope with the requirements.

-- Good verbal and written communication skills: A lot of time during Philosophy and Ethics is spent discussing and debating important questions, developing an open mind and listening skills as well as mature language and providing you ways to support your ideas.
+- Good verbal and written communication skills: A lot of time during Religious Studies is spent discussing and debating important questions, developing an open mind and listening skills as well as mature language and providing you ways to support your ideas.
 Written skills are intensely developed throughout the year with specific focus on written language, essay writing skills and development of a written argument.

 - Analytical skills: Philosophy develops the ability to gather information (often through research), articulate, analyse, solve complex problems and make decisions based on the research or information found.